How do I disable process name collection in my metrics agent?

 cat /var/log/upstart/do-agent.log

-If the disabled flag is missing or the logs still reference the processes collector, repeat the disabling process or contact support for help.
+If the flag is missing or the logs still reference the processes collector, repeat the configuration steps or contact support.

-Why are my alerts not working my Droplets?
+Why are my alerts not working on my Droplets?

 How can I allowlist the DigitalOcean metrics agent with my firewall?